yonjar/diffDate.js/readme.md

 diffDate.js
 ---
-Easy to compare two date.
+Easy to compare one date and now.
 demo: